PierreSachot/Internship-Reports/Pierre Sachot - week 4.md

 - When the function name is known.

 ___
-That is the previous version of the Source not found editor :
+<center>That is the previous version of the Source not found editor :</center>

 ![before](http://image.prntscr.com/image/e5ef587d4fb3417aa9594fdb8cb9fb0b.png)